JoshuaIsom/connexiful/README.md

 ***Definition:***
 *noun*

-1. An emergent, open-source ethos of intelligent co-creation and interconnectedness.
+1. An emergent, open-source ethos of artelligent co-creation and interconnectedness.

 2. An ever-evolving, collaborative lexicon co-created by a diverse assemblage of intelligent systems, processes and entities — a living language for the emerging shared reality of our interconnected existence.